20 Philodendron Plants for Indoors with Names and Pictures

 Philodendron ilsemanii Variegata also called Mottled Ilsemanii is an evergreen climber which bears slender, large, pointed leaves with green and white variegation and emerge in deep-green, developing the variegation as they continue to grow.
 The variegation varies from leaf to leaf.

-On account of its growth habits and spectacular foliage, Mottled Ilsemanii is one of the best plants for the office space where it will create a delightful first impression as well as be a great conversation starter.
+On account of its growth habits and spectacular foliage, Mottled Ilsemanii is a great conversation starter in any space.

-Philodendron ilsemanii Variegata performs best in bright indirect light, warmth of 20-280C, humidity of 60-70% and moderately moist, fertile, well-drained soils coupled with regular feeding in spring and summer.
+Philodendron ilsemanii Variegata grows best in bright indirect light, warmth of 20-280C, humidity of 60-70% and moderately moist, fertile, well-drained soils coupled with regular feeding in spring and summer.
+Learn how to grow and care for Philodendron ilsemanii Variegata.

 8. Philodendron sagittifolium

-Philodendron sagittifolium is a vigorously-growing climber whose large, arrow-shaped leaves are pale green on top and the undersides are dark-green with light green spots.
+Philodendron sagittifolium commonly called Arrowhead Philodendron is a vigorously-growing climber whose large, arrow-shaped leaves are pale green on top and the undersides are dark-green with light green spots.

 The spectacular Philodendron sagittifolium is a drought-tolerant plant which can grow to a height of 10 feet in a few months.
 The leaves are about 24 inches long by 12 inches wide.
-It is one of the best large-leafed plants that make a bold statement in any space.
+It is among large-leafed plants that make a bold statement in any space.

-Philodendron sagittifolium prospers in bright indirect light, warmth of 18-250C, humidity of 60-70% and moderately moist, fertile, well-drained potting mix coupled with monthly feeding in the growing season.
+Philodendron sagittifolium prospers in bright indirect light, warmth of 18-250C, humidity of 60-70% and moderately moist, rich, well-drained soil coupled with monthly feeding in the growing season.

 Lacy Tree Philodendron, Philodendron selloum

 Philodendron selloum also known by the botanical names Thaumatophyllum bipinnatifidum and Philodendron bipinnatifidum can grow to a height of 5-6 feet.
 The leaves can grow up to 2 feet long and are attached to long smooth petioles about 2 feet long.
-It is one of the best tree-like plants to spruce up the home.
+It is one of the popular tree-like plants ideal for elevating the home value.

-Lacy Tree Philodendron thrives in medium to bright indirect light (dappled light), warmth of 18-260C, humidity of 55-65% and moderately moist, rich, well-drained potting mix coupled with monthly feeding in the growing season.
+Lacy Tree Philodendron thrives in medium to bright indirect light, warmth of 18-260C, humidity of 55-65% and moderately moist, rich, well-drained soil coupled with monthly feeding in the growing season.
+Learn how to grow and care for Philodendron selloum.

 10. Philodendron selloum 'Sun Red'